juandarr/German-traffic-sign-classifier/README.md

 [image57]: ./images/stimuli.png "Stimuli"
 [image58]: ./images/feature_maps_conv1.png "Feature maps of 1st convolutional layer"
 [image59]: ./images/feature_maps_conv2.png "Feature maps of 2nd convolutional layer"
-[image60]: ./images/network_performance_150_epochs.png "Network accuracy for training and validation"
+[image60]: ./images/network_performance_200_epochs.png "Network accuracy for training and validation"

 ---
-## 1. Data set summary and exploration
+## 1. Dataset summary and exploration

 ### **a.
 Load the data set and summarize**

-I used python with the len method and the np.ndarray property shape to get an overview of sizes and shapes for the data set.
+I used python with the `len()` method and the `np.ndarray` property shape to get an overview of sizes and shapes for the dataset.

 * The size of training set is 34799.
 * The size of the validation set is 4410.